"To provide culturally congruent primary care to those

 Physician / Doctor(s)

 Physicians are unique to provide primary health care to clients and their families within our care model emphasized on health promotion and client education.
 Doctors make their patients’ needs the first priority through a collaboration and consultation practice within the clients’ circle of care.
 The strength of this model of care places the focus on the clients being supported by a team of competent and compassionate service providers.
 The scope of practice for our Physicians stems from the uniqueness of their clinical and life experiences and can be found in The Practice Guide: Medical Professionalism and College Policies.

-At the First Nations / Partner Site, Medical Support Service Clerks assist our primary health care teams to deliver quality health care to our clients and their families.
+At the First Nations / Partner Site, Client Care Coordinators assist our primary health care teams to deliver quality health care to our clients and their families.
+Many of our Client Care Coordinators are Registered Practical Nurses who are professionals in assisting both patients and health care providers.
 This member of the team is a key player due to these individuals being the link between our inter-professional team, external specialist, and internal/external primary health care providers.
-It is through this link, the clerks build relationships with our clients ensuring their personal health care is experienced in a scheduled, explained, understood and consistent matter.
-The expectations of the Medical Support Services Clerks are set out in The Medical Clerk Quick Reference Manual focusing on Health Records, Office Procedures, and Clinical Support.
+It is through this link, the CCC’s build relationships with our clients ensuring their personal health care is experienced in a scheduled, explained, understood and consistent matter.

 Other Health Care Providers On Our Team

 Our Primary Health Care service delivery model is unique because we work to serve our clients’ medical needs through a shared-care model with other health care professionals, who may have access to your medical record in order to provide quality care.
 Within our referral process, our clients have access to following health care professionals: